citp/privacy-policy-historical/w/wt/wtr/wtrf.com.md

-> *The following text is extracted and transformed from the wtrf.com privacy policy that was archived on 2017-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171206145744id_/http%3A//www.wtrf.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wtrf.com privacy policy that was archived on 2018-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180623001438id_/http%3A//www.wtrf.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | West Virginia, Ohio, & Pennsylvania | WTRF
+# Privacy Policy - WTRF

 **Updated: November 06, 2017**